Congratulations 2026-2027 Board of Governors!

 ARTICLE III.
 OFFICERS AND GOVERNING BODY

 The MSC is governed by the MSC Executive Board and the Board of Governors.
 The Executive Board consists of Elected Officers: President, Vice President of Operations, Vice President of Charity, Secretary, Operational Treasurer, and Charitable Treasurer.
-The Parliamentarian and Advisors are included as members of the Executive Board.
+The Parliamentarian and Advisors are included as non-voting members of the Executive Board.
 The Board of Governors consists of the Executive Board and all Appointed Positions.
-The members of the Board of Governors must be in good standing before filling the position.
+The members of the Board of Governors must be members in good standing of the MSC before filling the position.

 SECTION 1: EXECUTIVE BOARD-ELECTED OFFICERS AND DUTIES

-All Elected Officers are voting members of the Board of Governors; but the President only votes in case of a tie.
-There are no co-chairs for elected positions.
+All Elected Officers are voting members of the Board of Governors; the President only votes in case of a tie.
+There shall be no co-chairs for elected positions.
 Elected Officers work within the budget approved by the general membership.
 They are responsible for a monthly report for the Board of Governors meetings and maintain a continuity folder for their position.
-All Elected Officers are required to submit a detailed end of year budget report and recommended budget requirements to the President by May 31st.
-They will attend all board meetings, regular and special general membership meetings, and MSC special events and functions.
+All Elected Officers are required to submit a detailed end of term budget report and recommended budget requirements to the President no later than (NLT) 30 April.
+They will attend all board meetings, general membership meetings, and MSC special events and functions.
 Excessive absences may be cause for termination from the elected position.
-They will also perform other duties as deemed necessary by the President.
+They may also perform other duties as deemed necessary by the President.

 A. President

-ii.
-Appoints all Chairpersons of Standing Committees, consistent with the needs of the MSC with Executive Board approval, and serves as an ex-officio member on said committees.
+iii.
+Appoints, with Executive Board Approval, all Chairpersons of Standing and Special Committees, consistent with the needs of the MSC.
+Serves as an ex-officio member on said committees.

 viii.
-Ensures the MSC does not engage in activities that compete with any Services, NAFI or AAFES services, except as provided by AFI 34-223, Private Organizations Program.
+Ensures the MSC does not engage in activities that compete with any Services, NAFI or AAFES services, except as provided by DAFI 34-106, Private Organizations Program.

 ix.
-Ensures club taxes and financial reviews are filed by the Operational and Charitable Treasurers.
+Ensures club taxes and financial reviews are filed by the Charitable Treasurer IAW IRS Code 501(c)4 and DAFI 34-106.

 x.
-Presents all matters in an unbiased manner and conducts proceedings in accordance with accepted parliamentary procedures.
+Presents all matters in an unbiased manner and conducts proceedings IAW accepted parliamentary procedures.

 xi.
 Extends a personal welcome and invitation to all incoming spouses filling Advisor positions.